multiplyco/jobs/README.md

 On a technical level our stack is pretty much 100% Clojure(Script), based on [Datomic](https://www.datomic.com), and deployed to AWS.

+## Philosophy and culture

+Our core work philosophy is based on [#AMP](https://www.youtube.com/watch?v=u6XAPnuFjJc) – **Autonomy, Mastery, Purpose** – which deeply drives our culture and decision making.

+Something else that inspires us is the [Shape Up](https://basecamp.com/shapeup) product development process.

 ## Position

-Though we're based in Stockholm, we're a 100% remote-first company and don't really care where you live as long as we can work well together.
+Though most of the team is based in and around Stockholm, we're a 100% remote-first company and don't really care where you live as long as we can work well together.

 The position offers a competitive salary and equity opportunity, along with the chance to have a big impact and lots of influence by joining the core team early in our journey.